 I might want to make changes to chip mode.
 One goal would be to make low-stakes games less likely.
 This could be accomplished by doing a double-or-lose coinflip for players who have very few chips (e.g.\ only 1 chip after 5 rounds).
 I am also considering to change the stakes formula so that the default stakes are half of the amount of the poorer player, or all-in if below a threshold.

-If I ever have a lot of time, I will build a website where you can just click on things (and login using CLOT)
+If I ever have a lot of time, I will build a website where you can just click on things (and login using CLOT).
+As this would require a proper server, it would require a huge change in architecture.

-Before then, maybe some interactive options that allows you to make some clicks and then you only need to copy-paste the command.
+Before then, maybe I will build an interactive webpage where you can click through some options and then you just need to copy-paste the command.

 Allow that some games start even if the last round has not finished yet.
 Maybe this would speed up some tournaments.
 However, this is difficult to get right (if you do it wrong then the order in which games are finished determines your next opponent).
 It is probably not worth the effort.